OneShot666/OneShot666/README.md

 ***
 ### :rocket: My futur projects

-- Project Algieba : An exploration game with pixel art where you discover a planet with diverse ecosystem and alien political conflict.
+- Teegarden Project : An exploration game with pixel art where you discover a planet with diverse ecosystem and alien political conflict.

 - GraphicalDance : An idle game based on geometrical form and merging circles.

-- Forgotten Circuit : You play a cyborg with no memory in an abandoned based with strange creatures.
+- Fragmented Memory - Forgotten Circuit : You play a cyborg with no memory in an abandoned based with strange creatures.

 ***
 ### :handshake: My soft skills